 What is Out Of Body Pop?

-I started my first student radio show whilst studing in Bristol in 2014.
+I (@willsoer) started my first student radio show whilst studying Philosophy in Bristol in 2014.
 Around this time I was listening every week to Annie Mac’s Sunday night ‘musical hot water bottle’ show, which dovetailed with Benji B’s 1-3am Wednesday specialist show and a load of artists having a real moment (eg: FKA Twigs, Frank Ocean, Floating Points etc) to focus my music taste.
 Part of what I love about this experimental, but accessible genre of music, what I call Out Of Body Pop, is that we have really seen its renaissance in the last decade or so (sparked perhaps by Kanye West’s 808s/MBDTF period and the xx, two artists that inspired the second most commercially succsesful artist of the 2010s, Drake).

 I used to call it ‘Transcendental Pop’, because this intense, expressive sound felt relateably human, accessibly warm, and yet also a tad alien, modern, seperate from the standard narratives of Pop.
 It reminded me of transcendental phenomenology; the study of stepping back and analysing human experiences – or ‘phenomena’ – in isolation.
 You try to make sense of this experience without referencing what we know about the outer world, looking down on it from above.